Eyetracking-Missing-Data-Imputation-AI/Prediction_of_missing_eye-tracking_data_with_neural_networks/README.md

 # Prediction_of_missing_eye-tracking_data_with_neural_networks
-This repository contains the source code and data for the paper "Prediction of missing eye-tracking data with neural networks (Haberkamp & Reddix, 2023)"
+This repository contains the source code and data for the paper
+"Prediction of missing eye-tracking data with neural networks" (Haberkamp & Reddix, 2023)

 ## Prerequisites
 There is a requirement for both MATLAB and Python3